 If you’ve already been using your property for short-term lettings, you’ll still need to apply for planning permission, unless you’ve been operating for 10+ years.
 If you’ve been using your property for short-lets for more than ten years you’ll have to apply for a Certificate of Lawfulness.

 Edinburgh Council also introduced a new licensing scheme that came into effect from 1 October 2022.
-All new hosts intending to short-let their property will need to apply for a licence by 1 April 2023, and it will need to be in place by April 2024.
-If you were short-letting your property before 1 October, you’ll still need to apply for a licence by April 1 2023.
+All new hosts intending to short-let their property had to previously apply for a licence by 1 April 2023, which needed to be in place by April 2024.
+This has now been pushed to 1 October 2023.
+If you were short-letting your property before 1 October, you’ll still need to apply for a licence by October 1 2023.

 If you’re a primary homeowner, there are no requirements to apply for planning permissions or licensing.
 You can continue hosting with Houst as usual.